Eileen Valentino Flaxman

 You're Somebody now.

-Postscript: this song was chosen to be in a Broadway-bound review called Ball Games.
+Postscript: this song was chosen to be in a Broadway-bound revue called Ball Games.
 Other songwriters were also asked to contribute, including Broadway legend Stephen Sondheim.
-Each songwriter was paid equally, based on the length of our song - very common in small-budget shows.
+Each songwriter was paid equally, based on the length of our song - very common in shows of this kind.
 Because my song was one minute longer than a certain someone's, I earned more money, week in and week out, than ...
 Stephen Sondheim.
 His name was right above mine on the weekly invoice we songwriters received, and I could see both of our totals.
 A heady feeling indeed.
 Poor Steve.
 I hope he was able to make ends meet.